Kidney Stones Treatment in Salt Lake City

 During the course of passing a kidney stone, your physician may prescribe drugs to reduce or minimize the often time debilitating pain associated with the movement of the stones from the kidney into the bladder.

-Other than pain, patients with kidney stones often experience other symptoms such as:
+Other than pain, the National Kidney Foundation list several symptoms that patients with kidney stones often experience:

 - Persistent need to urinate